apimeister/qpid-proton-rs/README.md

 # Build

-This is still exprimental and only partially working.
+This is still experimental and only partially working.

 ### run qpid a server